jdittrich/userNeedResearchBook/text/dataGathering.md

 video ask, before you start the recording.

-> »I'd start the recording, if thats o.k.« (go ahead if there are no objections)
+> »I'd start the recording, if that’s o.k.« (go ahead if there are no objections)
 >
 > »May I take a picture?«

 Usually I fade out the length of  these questions once the participant agreed, so the next time I'm photographing and I see no obvious obstacles (an